brian-patrao/brian-patrao/README.md

 * 🌍  I'm based in Boston
 * ✉️  You can contact me at [brianpatrao1996@gmail.com](mailto:brianpatrao1996@gmail.com)
-* 🧠  I'm learning Python
+* 🧠  I'm learning System Design
 * 🤝  I'm open to collaborating on projects
 * ⚡  I love most sports and a HUGE fan of deep house and melodic techno genres